 Online Bachelor’s Degree Programs for Military Personnel & Veterans!

-Harrisburg University’Accelerated Online Bachelor’s Degree Program is career focused and designed specifically for active duty military like you who would find it difficult to attend traditional college.
+Harrisburg University’s Online Bachelor’s Degree Program is career focused and designed specifically for active duty military like you who would find it difficult to attend traditional college.
 You can earn your degree 100% online.
 Your classes will include career driven, adult working professionals exclusively.
 Projects will encompass opportunities to work independently and to occasionally collaborate with other adult students.
-Current degree offerings in are for a B.S. in Management & eBusiness, Digital Marketing, and Business Analytics.
-More online at http://adultdegrees.HarrisburgU.edu
+Current degree offerings include B.S. in Cyber Security Operations and Management, Management & eBusiness, Digital Marketing, and Business Analytics.
+Plus there is an Online RN to BSN program.
+More online degree offering are found at http://adultdegrees.HarrisburgU.edu

 What is Prior Learning Assessment?